umadb-io/website/docs/rust-client.md

 ## Connection Builder

-The `UmaDCBClient::new` function is the main entry point for the Rust UmaDB clients.
+The `UmaDBClient::new` function is the main entry point for the Rust UmaDB clients.

 ```rust
 pub fn new(url: String) -> Self